Did you come to this page expecting someone to be railing against the US National debt?

 Finally, the default interest rate is the current coupon rate on the 30 Year US Government Bond as reported by Bloomberg.
 I used this rate because I wanted to amortize the debt over 30 years.

-However, in once sense, this overstates the problem.
-The term for a lot of the debt issued is much shorter than 30 years, and the rate of interest paid is much lower than 3%.
-Currently, five-year bonds, for example, have a 1.9% coupon rate.
-And even a 1.1% difference in rates makes a very big difference in interest paid on a debt that is fast approaching $20 trillion!
+However, in once sense, this slightly overstates the problem.
+The term for much of the debt issued is shorter than 30 years, and the rate of interest paid is lower than 1.25%.
+Currently, five-year bonds, for example, have a 0.25% coupon rate.
+And even a 1.0% difference in rates makes a very big difference in interest paid on a debt that is fast approaching $26 trillion!

 Why does the debt have to be refinanced?